 The AC/E Digital Culture Annual Report is an annual document of reference that analyses the development of digital trends in the world of culture and focuses on a specific sector or discipline each year.
-This publication sets out to promote digital internet culture with the goal to help professionals and creators understand how to incorporate digital technologies into their work.
-If the culture sector gains the skills and capabilities to work actively on the internet and furnish it with cultural content, culture will have a prominent presence in the virtual public space, that is the internet.
+This publication sets out to promote digital internet culture to help professionals and creators understand how to incorporate digital technologies into their work.
+Suppose the culture sector gains the skills and capabilities to work actively on the internet and furnish it with cultural content.
+In that case, culture will have a prominent presence in the virtual public space, that is the internet.

-The annual reports are published on the website of Acción Cultural Española, in the digital publications section, and can be downloaded free of charge by users under a Creative Commons licence.
+The annual reports are published on the website of Acción Cultural Española, in the digital publications section.
+They can be downloaded free of charge by users under a Creative Commons licence.
 You can submit it or request further information about this project from raquel.mesa@accioncultural.es

 #AnuarioACE